01 General Information

 IIE will try to honor your choices.
 However, if there is no match between you and your choice/choices, IIE will find other universities where you stand a better chance of gaining admission.

 You will be required to take the TOEFL and GRE exams.
+The Fulbright Program covers the costs of these exams for shortlisted applicants.
 PAEF will give you test vouchers for these exams which will serve as your payment when you register.

 07 Other Funding